In the event of a kidnapping or Hostage Situation

 - In "Mr. Monk and the Kid", a kidnapper's plans start to go awry when a toddler wanders off with the severed pinkie finger meant to be left for the victim's family to find.

-- In one of the quests for the Dark Brotherhood in The Elder Scrolls IV Oblivion, the player is tasked with killing the recently retired commander of the Imperial Legion, and for a fat bonus, chopping off a finger and planting it in the desk of his successor as a warning.
+- In one of the quests for the Dark Brotherhood in The Elder Scrolls IV: Oblivion, the player is tasked with killing a recently retired commander of the Imperial Legion, and for a fat bonus, chopping off a finger and planting it in the desk of his successor as a warning.